WalletConnect/gm-hackers/README.md

 https://some-combination-of-words.trycloudflare.com
 ```

+Make sure this tunnel is running in the background while you are testing your app.
+If the tunnel is closed, you will need to update the dapp url and use the updated `did.json` file from [WalletConnect Cloud](https://cloud.walletconnect.com).

 Once you've got that running, you can now use this domain and similar configuration to test your app with notify:

 1. Head over to [WalletConnect Cloud](https://cloud.walletconnect.com) and Sign in or Sign up if you don't have an account.